top of page

 Undergraduate Research Assistant

-Kim Cruz is a junior undergraduate pursuing a dual degree in psychology and environmental science.
+Kim Cruz is a senior undergraduate pursuing a dual degree in psychology and environmental science.
 She joined the ViTAL lab in the spring semester of 2024.
 Cruz’s research interests include poverty and immigration’s impact on trauma and family dynamics, as well as the long-term mental health implications of environmental injustices.
 As a member of the honors college, Cruz is also working to identify a suitable topic for her honors thesis which will unite her two primary interests.
 She hopes to gain experience in the lab which will provide a foundation for her to contribute to this field of study.
 Outside of the lab, Cruz enjoys hiking, all things coffee, and gardening.

 Sam Ford